Tips For Companies

 Your terms of service should clearly prohibit sextortion.
 Depending on the service you offer this could range from prohibiting the storage and distribution of intimate images to removing offending URLS from search results.
 Policies should include instructions and support for victims, and appropriate consequences for offenders.

-PROTIP: Find more resources to more broadly combat child sexual exploitation on your platform, download Thorn’s Sound Practices Guide.
+PROTIP: Find new resources to more broadly combat child sexual exploitation on your platform, and explore Thorn’s Safer community resources.

 Activate your users.

-Provide users with an easy and visible tool to report abuse, multiple touch points to make reports, instructions on how to remove content and educational materials about staying safe.
+It is important to elevate resources in response to minors reporting and blocking because this may be the only time a child is signaling something is going wrong.
+Provide users with an easy and visible tool to report abuse, multiple touch points to make reports, instructions on how to remove content, and elevate educational safety resources — including Thorn’s youth and caregiver resources in your safety center.

 Improve victim response.